gavagai-corp/ParaLex/ANNOTATION_INSTRUCTIONS.md

 * **dayparts**: names of the different parts of the day (not necessarily translation but common expressions in respective language)
 * **drinks**: names of drinks (common [cold] drinks in respective language)
 * **esablishments**: names of establishments (common establishments in respective language)
-* **genitals**: names of genitals (common names for male and female genitals in respective language, both slang and more formal)
+* **organs**: names of genitals (common names for male and female genitals in respective language, both slang and more formal)
 * **hotdrinks**: names of hot drinks (common hot drinks in respective language)
 * **months**: names of months (translation)
 * **nordics**: names of the nordic countries (translation)